Actipro/WPF-Controls/Documentation/topics/charts/xy-chart-features/axes.md

 ### Grouping

 By default, items will be grouped by object equality.
 To change how groups are determined, you can specify [XYGroupedAxis](xref:@ActiproUIRoot.Controls.Charts.XYGroupedAxis).[GroupingFunc](xref:@ActiproUIRoot.Controls.Charts.XYGroupedAxis.GroupingFunc).
 This is a `Func<object,object,bool>` that takes two objects to compare and returns a `bool`.
-Return `True` if they should be grouped together, elsewise, return `False`.
+Return `true` if they should be grouped together, elsewise, return `false`.

 This example shows a custom grouping function that groups by the first letter in each string.